jordyorel/Orus-lang-register-based-VM/docs/COMPILATION_ROADMAP.md

 # Orus Compilation Roadmap

-This document outlines the plan for transforming Orus from an interpreted language to a compiled language.
+This document outlines a potential future plan for adding optional compilation capabilities to the Orus language.
+Note that compilation is considered an optional enhancement to be explored after achieving language stability (post version 1.0), and is not on the critical path for Orus language development.

 ## Current Status

 - [x] Functioning interpreter implementation
 - [x] AST-based execution model
 - [x] Type system foundation
-- [ ] Native compilation pipeline
+- [ ] Native compilation pipeline (optional future enhancement)

-## High Priority Tasks
+## Future Optional Tasks

 ### IR (Intermediate Representation) Design
 - [ ] Design LLVM-compatible IR structure